 Note: if you copied the built-in

-cocos2d-x-litedirectory from the editor, you can skip this step.
+cocos2d-x-litedirectory from the editor, skip this step.

 # Go to the engine-native engine path at the command line cd E:/cocos2d-x-lite # Install the gulp build tool npm install -g gulp # Install dependent modules npm install # Initialize the repository gulp init

 2.3 Configure a custom engine-native in Cocos Creator 3.0

 Set the path to the engine-native engine to be customized via the Engine Manager tab of Cocos Creator -> Preferences.

 It is possible to customize the engine-native engine.
 Since the code is only compiled during the build release process, directly open the Build panel after modifying the engine and select the link template to build and compile.